 For example, the checks must be payable to you.
 The excess over $5,000 will be available on the ninth business day after the day of your deposit.
 If your deposit of these checks (other than a U.S. Treasury check) is not made in person to one of our employees, the first $5,000 will not be available until the second business day after the day of your deposit.
 Funds from all other check deposits will be available on the ninth business day after the day of your deposit.

-For accounts with a check card feature, during the first 90 days that the account is open, the first $110 of funds (cash or checks) deposited to an automated teller machine (ATM) that First Commonwealth does not own or operate will be made available on the day of deposit.
-All other funds will be made available on the third business day after the day of your deposit.
-In addition, for consumer accounts only, during the first 60 days that the account is open, the first $110 of funds (cash or checks) deposited to an ATM that First Commonwealth owns or operates will be available on the day of deposit.
+For consumer accounts with a debit/ATM card, during the first 60 days that the account is open, the first $200 of funds (cash or checks) deposited to an ATM that First Commonwealth owns or operates will be available on the day of deposit.
 All other funds will be made available on the second business day after the day of your deposit.
 All ATMs that we own or operate are identified as our machines.